elves/elvish/NEXT-RELEASE.md

     -   The `rest-arg` field now contains the index of the rest argument, instead of the name.

+-   The `-source` command now runs in a temporary namespace and can no longer affect the local scope of its caller.

 -   Key modifiers are no longer case insensitive.
 For example, `Alt` is still recognized but `alt` is not.
 This makes key modifier parsing consistent with key names.
 See [#1163](https://b.elv.sh/1163).